-Join us for an evening with award-winning Southern author, Beth Gilstrap on October 19th at 7PM!
+Join us for a virtual evening with award-winning Southern author, Beth Gilstrap on October 19th at 7PM!
 We will be celebrating the release of her new short story collection, Deadheading and Other Stories.
-This will be an in-person event at Hub City Bookshop.
-Seating is limited, so please register to save your seat!
+This is a free virtual event which we will host on Zoom.
+Signed copies are available for purchase.
+Register for free at the link below!

 • • •